 Open the Element panel by clicking on the + icon in the menu in the top right corner.
-All elements could be clicked on, or dragged and dropped in the canvas to add it to the calculator.
-Those are classified in different groups:
+All elements can be clicked on or dragged and dropped into the canvas to add them to the calculator.
+They are classified into different groups:

-To ask questions and use them to calculate results (formulas) with.
+To ask questions and use them to calculate results (formulas).